samypr100/setup-dev-drive/README.md

 #### `mount-if-exists`

-Mounts the Dev Drive if it already exists at `drive-path` location.
+Mounts the dev drive if it already exists at `drive-path` location.
 When it does not exist, it will fall back to creating one at that location instead.
-This is useful when your workflow caches the Dev Drive for further use in other jobs via `actions/cache`.
+This is useful when your workflow caches the dev drive for further use in other jobs via `actions/cache`.

 #### `workspace-copy`

-This copies `${{ github.workspace }}` to your Dev Drive.
+This copies `${{ github.workspace }}` to your dev drive.
 Usually when you use `actions/checkout` it creates a shallow copy of your commit to `${{ github.workspace }}`.
-When `workspace-copy` is set to `true` it will copy your workspace into your dev drive allowing you move your workload to be purely on the dev drive.
+When `workspace-copy` is set to `true`, this action will copy your workspace into your dev drive allowing you move your workload to be purely on the dev drive.

 This option was needed since `actions/checkout` does not allow cloning outside `${{ github.workspace }}`.
 See [actions/checkout#197](https://github.com/actions/checkout/issues/197).